microsoft/TypeScript-Compiler-Notes/codebase/src/compiler/checker-relations.md

 When doing overload resolution, we try to match the argument type (`any`) to the parameter type of each overload signature using the subtype relation.
 Because `any` is not a subtype of `string` or `number`, we pick the last signature.
 If we used the assignability relation, we'd go match an `any` argument with the parameter type `string` on the first `myFunc` signature, and it would match, because `any` is assignable to `string`.

-> **Note:** something that can be confusing is how `any` has a different behavior depending on the relation being used to compare it, and how it differs from `unknown`.
+> **Note:** something that can be confusing is how `any` has different behaviors depending on the relation being used to compare it, and how it differs from `unknown`.
 Basically, `any` is special because it is assignable to every type, but `any` is not a subtype of every type.
 And every type is assignable to `any`, and every type is a subtype of `any`.
 So `any` has this special behavior during assignability where it is assignable to **any**thing.
 `unknown`, like `any`, is also a supertype of every other type.
 However, `unknown` doesn't have `any`'s special assignability behavior: everything is assignable to `unknown`, but `unknown` is not assignable to everything.

 Another relation we have is **comparability**.
 We use comparability to check if two types possibly overlap and values of those types can possibly be compared to one another.
 For example: